Thursday, August 8, 2024

 An epilogue of sorts appeared a few days later, a letter from the Mayor of Corona, C.R.
 Miller who said, “no one in his right mind would take any stock in” Adamski’s yarns.

-Adamski’s 1952 story was packaged with an a previously completed manuscript by a UK author, Desmond Leslie.
+Adamski’s 1952 story was packaged with a previously completed manuscript by a UK author, Desmond Leslie.
 Their book was published in the Fall of 1953, Flying Saucers Have Landed.
 Leslie’s foreword discussed the teachings of Theosophy:

 “About eighteen million years ago… came a huge, shining, radiant vessel of dazzling power and beauty, bringing to earth... human beings, of perfection beyond our highest ideals; gods rather than men…”